gar6920/3D-V2/memory bank/progress.md

 Current state: The application shows a sky blue canvas that fills the browser window with instruction text at the top left.
 The scene, camera, and lighting are properly set up with correct parameters and positioning.
 The lighting system is ready for illuminating objects that will be added in the next steps.

 Status: Ready for Step 5 implementation.

+## Step 5: Create the Ground Plane - COMPLETED
+- Created a plane geometry (100x100 units) using THREE.PlaneGeometry
+- Applied MeshStandardMaterial with green color (0x00ff00) to simulate grass
+- Positioned the plane at y=0 and rotated -90 degrees around X-axis
+- Added ground plane to the scene
+- Successfully integrated with existing lighting system
+- Verified ground plane renders correctly with proper lighting

+Current state: The application now shows a large green ground plane that extends 100 units in each direction, properly lit by the directional and ambient lights.
+The scene is ready for adding additional objects (cubes) in the next step.

+Status: Ready for Step 6 implementation.